xianggebenben/Junxiang_Wang.github.io/_portfolio/portfolio-4.md

 For more information, please refer to Boyd's [tutorial paper](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://stanford.edu/~boyd/papers/pdf/admm_distr_stats.pdf).

-While the ADMM has been extensively applied in the convex problems, its extension on the nonconvex problems are not well-studied.
-This motivates me to explore two different nonconvex problems addressed by ADMM.
+Two types of nonconvex problems are addressed by ADMM below:

 **1.The Nonlinear-Equality-Constrained Problem.** This problem can be formulated as follows: